pencil2d/pencil/docs/build_mac.md

 ## Installing Dependencies

-There are 2 things that must be installed before compiling Pencil2d.
-In this section we will go over the installation of each of these components in detail.
-We describe both graphical and command-line methods of installation, choose whichever one you feel more comfortable with (and if you don't know the difference, choose **graphical**).
+There are 2 things that must be installed before compiling Pencil2d: **Xcode** and **Qt SDK** .
+In this section we will go over the installation of each component in detail.

 ### 1. Xcode

-#### Graphical method (Recommended)
+#### From App Store (Recommended)

 Firstly, install **Xcode** from App Store.

 - Click on [this link](https://itunes.apple.com/ca/app/xcode/id497799835) and click the *View in Mac App Store* button.
-- Now press the install button in your App Store application and wait for the installation to complete.
-At the moment the package size of Xcode 8 is 4.3GB, so it normally takes quite a while to install.
+- Press the `install` button in your App Store application and wait for the installation to complete.
+At the moment the  Xcode 8 package size is 4.3GB, so it normally takes quite a while to install.
-- Once installed open up Xcode, either with the button in the App Store or by navigating to `/Applications/Xcode.app`.
+- Once installed, you can find Xcode in Launchpad or by navigating to `/Applications/Xcode.app`.

 #### Command-line method

-Run the following command in Terminal:
+If you prefer to install Xcode by command-line, run the following command in Terminal:

     xcode-select --install

 A dialog should pop up asking if you want to install the command line developer tools.
 Click *Install* and wait for the installation to complete.

-#### Homebrew (command-line only)

-This step is only necessary if you are installing with the command-line method; if you are using the graphical method you can skip to the next step.
-Homebrew is a command-line package manger for Mac.
-To install Homebrew, open up Terminal and run the follow command:

-    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ### 2. Qt SDK